tttturtle-russ/KernelAnalysis/README.md

 3. Techinique Details

+- Syzkaller: We use the modified syzkaller from [HBFourier](https://figshare.com/articles/code/HBFourier_Artifact/25365340?file=44924227), also we add some functions to make it more functional.
+See this [patch](./0001-Update-apply-HBFourier-patches-and-make-it-more-scal.patch).

 - SVF: We modified the `MemSSA::dumpMSSA` function and `ICFGCallNode::getSourceLoc` to make `wpa` output more suitable for our analysis.

 ```diff